 We provide application fee waivers for AB540 students and can refund payments if applicants meet the eligibility criteria.

 University funding available to undocumented graduate students depends upon whether they have work authorization (i.e., through DACA (Deferred Action for Childhood Arrivals), Temporary Protected Status (TPS)) and Assembly Bill 540 (AB 540) status, as summarized in the attached grid, which also has links to additional information about the various eligibility categories.
 If a student has work authorization, they are eligible for campus employment, including Graduate Student Instructor (GSI) and Graduate Student Researcher (GSR) positions.

 International students are subject to paying Nonresident Supplemental Tuition (NRST) every semester.
-However, arrangements can be made among faculty sponsors and the department to cover the NRST for the first four semesters (2 years).
+However, arrangements will be made among faculty sponsors and the department to cover NRST for the first four semesters (2 years) of the program.
 International students who have advanced to candidacy for the Ph.D. degree before the start of their third year are then eligible to receive a NRST waiver for the next three years from our Graduate Division.
-After these three years, faculty sponsors will be responsible for paying the NRST.
+After these three years, faculty sponsors and/or the student will be responsible for paying NRST.

 Most financial aid from the University is only available to U.S. citizens and permanent residents.
 However, International students are eligible to hold teaching and research positions.

 Students must meet a number of requirements before the University will classify students as California residents for tuition purposes.
 The Residence Deputy in the Office of the Registrar reviews requests to establish California residency for tuition purposes and makes the official determination of a student's residency.
 Establishing residency must begin as soon as a student arrives in California.

 For residency process information and specific residency requirements visit The Office of the Registrar's Residency webpage.